Fast construction on a restricted budget

-The next helpful observation that we will need for this goal is that $\cO_k$ is stochastically dominated by the \defn{random $k$-out graph} (see, e.g., in~\cite{FK}): the random graph whose edges are generated independently for each vertex by a random choice of $k$ distinct edges incident to that vertex.
-For brevity, denote it by $\cG_k$. \begin{observation} $\cO_k$ is stochastically dominated by $\cG_k$. \end{observation}
+The next observation that we will need for this goal is that $\cO_k$ is stochastically dominated by the \defn{random $k$-out graph} (see, e.g., in~\cite{FK}): the random graph whose edges are generated independently for each vertex by a random choice of $k$ distinct edges incident to that vertex.
+For brevity, denote it by $\cG_k$.
+Note that $\cG_k$ has roughly $kn$ edges, whereas, as stated in \cref{cor:ok:size}, $\cO_k$ is nearly twice as sparse (for large $k$).